zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 PABs have been installed in more than 6,000 housing units from 53 rental blocks.

 Between November 2019 and September 2021, the PAB handled 415 emergency cases, including medical, social, and crime-related issues.
-Hear testimonies from two PAB users:
+Testimonies from two PAB users are as shown below:

 _“From 9pm to 3am… my leg was so painful.
 I couldn’t get out of bed… I can’t walk so I pressed the button for help.
 My son lives in Woodlands, too far away from me.
 I would have taken a taxi ride to hospital myself, but at 3am… where can I find a taxi?”_
 <br>**– Mdm A, a senior who lives alone**